 If you have a question that can't be answered by Help information, you can try getting help from other Windows users.

-If you have a friend or family member who is a computer expert, you can invite that person to connect from his or her computer to your computer by using Remote Assistance.
-That person can then view your computer screen and chat with you online about what you both see.
-With your permission, your helper can even control your computer remotely, which will allow him or her to fix the problem directly.
-For more information, see Windows Remote Assistance: frequently asked questions.
+If you have a friend or family member who is a computer expert, you can invite that person to connect from his or her computer to your computer via Remote Assistance.
+That person can then view your computer screen and chat with you about what you both see.
+With your permission, your helper can even control your computer remotely, allowing him or her to fix the problem directly.
+See Windows Remote Assistance: frequently asked questions.

 Using resources on the web